 The purpose of the Academic Grade Appeal Policy is to provide equitable and orderly processes to resolve appeals concerning grades by students at NWACC while protecting faculty rights to freedom of instruction without retaliation.

-For institutional policy, refer to NWACC Academic Grade Appeal Policy (3008.1).
+Refer to NWACC Academic Grade Appeal Policy (3008.1) for additional details.